 - Provide a direct service that meets a community-defined need and reflects national and local health priorities, such as Healthy People 2020.
 Prospective applicants should investigate and reflect on unmet local health-related needs, and think through the ways in which their own energies and talents might contribute, even in small ways, to ameliorating one or more of these problems.
 Applicants are encouraged to communicate with potential community partners prior to submitting their applications and to be specific in their proposals about their relationships with their community partners.

 - Be of enduring value to the community/agency served.
 The project proposal should include a brief discussion about sustainability of the project at the end of the Fellowship year.

 Applicants should be creative in developing their proposal.
 They may choose to develop a totally unique project in keeping with Dr. Schweitzer’s directive that everyone should find their own Lambaréné — their own special place to serve, and way of serving.
 Alternatively, applicants may find inspiration by reviewing past Fellows’ projects and partnering agencies.
 Applicants should keep in mind that they may utilize their unique experience and expertise expand upon a past Schweitzer project, but should not simply duplicate or continue one that has been carried out previously.
 Research, fundraising, and policy-based projects are not considered eligible for a Schweitzer Fellowship.

 - Prior to applying, applicants are encouraged to identify a prospective site mentor at the agency where they propose to conduct their project.

 - Applicants are also encouraged to identify an academic mentor at their university.

 Applicants should contact the Program Director if they would like to request assistance in identifying a project, a community partner agency, site mentor, and/or and academic mentor.

-If you are not able to attend one of the events listed above or you would like additional information, please contact the Program Director.
+If you would like additional information, please contact the Program Director.